 How do we do it?
 We’d like to say it’s magic, but it’s simply about balance.
 As a dish takes shape, we work to incorporate four key taste elements—sweet, sour, bitter and salty.
 When each is present, even in a minor way, you maximize the flavor dimensions of your dish without having to add fat and excessive amounts of salt.
 Food simply tastes better and leaves you feeling more satiated.
 Though we have decades of experience under our chefs’ hats, striking these notes is something you can absolutely achieve at home on your own, too.

 “People immediately think they need to add sugar to increase the sweetness of a dish, but that’s just not true,” says Canyon Ranch Corporate Chef Scott Uehlein.
 Look for foods that have a natural sweetness to them, even if that means thinking outside the box.
 Add a few small pieces of carrot when sautéing onion and garlic for marinara sauce.
-Or toss some mango chunks into salsa, for example.
+Or toss some mango chunks into salsa.
 For augmenting Asian-inspired foods, mirin (a sweet sake) can do the trick.
 And, remember, a pinch of evaporated cane juice (a natural form of sugar) or a drop of honey goes a long way.

 “Sweet and sour have a beautiful yin-yang relationship,” says Uehlein.
 “Sour provides that nice balance.”
 It also has an ability to bring out food’s inherent taste: Think about how a squeeze of lemon boosts the natural flavor of a salmon fillet, or how a tangy vinaigrette makes salad vegetables pop.
 A hint of sour in the form of vinegar, lemon or lime juice does a great job of bringing otherwise muted flavors to the surface.